PetarKrasimirovPavlov/QA_automation/selenium_version_2/README.md

      ```bash
      pytest -m scenario2
      ```
-5. ### UI notes:
+5. ### Issues discovered during testing:

-- The active_option UI element sometimes fails to update consistently during tests, causing intermittent assertion failures.
+- The active_option UI element sometimes fails(in low resolution most frequently) to update consistently during tests, causing assertion failures.
+- The postal code input field accepts input consisting of letters only.
+This suggests missing or weak validation, as no country uses postal codes made up entirely of letters — most use either numeric or alphanumeric formats.